Find information about our facilities, visiting during busy periods and photography in the Museum and Gardens

 We welcome your photography and filming in the Museum and Gardens for personal, non-commercial use.
 Please refrain however from using a tripod, monopod or supplementary lighting.
 Flash photography is not permitted.
 These can damage the objects and the cases that they are housed in.

 If you would like to obtain digital images of the collections for use in your research or publications, we may be able to help.
 Visit our Images and Media page to find out more and apply for Reproduction Rights.
+The Horniman is a charity so income gained through commercial activity goes back into running the Horniman.

 We love to see the results of photography and sketching in our galleries, as well as artwork inspired by Horniman visits.
 You can view a selection of our favourite pieces shared by visitors on Pinterest.